Compact Hermitian Young Projection Operators: Introduction outline

-\begin{enumerate} \item We will first show that equation~\eqref{eq:Outline1} \emph{does not hold} if the $P_i$ are the (non-Hermitian) Young projection operators; this will be done in section \ref{NonHermitianSection}. \item In section \ref{sec:HermitianSubspaceSpan} we will find our intuition restored when we show that equation~\eqref{eq:Outline1} \emph{does} hold for Hermitian operators.\footnote{This will be accomplished by using a shortened version of the KS-operators; a construction principle for these shortened operators is given in section~\ref{sec:ShortKSOperators}.} At the end of this section, we will discuss that a more general version of~\eqref{eq:Outline1} holds,
+\begin{enumerate} \item We will look at two particular examples which illustrate that the summation property~\eqref{eq:Outline1} does not hold for Young projection operators, section~\ref{NonHermitianSection}.
+In particular, we will find that assuming~\eqref{eq:Outline1} holds for Young projectors over $\Pow{n}$ and all their ancestors (up to some value of $n$) forces one to falsely conclude that these projectors are Hermitian.
+This serves as a motivation that the summation property should hold for \emph{Hermitian} Young projection operators. \ytableausetup{mathmode, boxsize=1.1em} \item In section~\ref{sec:HermitianSubspaceSpan} we will find our intuition restored when we prove that eq.~\eqref{eq:Outline1} indeed holds for all Hermitian Young projectors.
+This will be accomplished by using a shortened version of the KS-operators; a construction principle for these shortened operators is given in section~\ref{sec:ShortKSOperators}. \item This then automatically extends over \emph{any number of generations} of tableaux, \emph{c.f.} eq.~\eqref{eq:SpanSubspaces2},